Undergraduate Academic Policies and Regulations: Academic Policies and Procedures

 Sixth Week Evaluations

-All students are sent an e-mail explaining how to access their evaluations through MyArcadia.
 The purpose of the evaluations is to give a student a sense of how he/she is doing from the instructor’s perspective.
+All students are sent an e-mail explaining how to access their evaluations.
+Sixth Week Evaluation information details and a video are also available to students.
 The following key explains all of the possible grades and comments on the sixth week evaluations:

 - Q-Quality, above average